jajokine/Genomics-and-High-Dimensional-Data/README.md

   by scientists using domain knowledge and statistical testing.
   - p2_unsupervised: The folder contains only a count matrix.
   - p2_evualation: The folder contains a labeled training and test set.
-  - -p2_unsupervised_reduced and p2_evaluation_reduced: These folders contain datasets with a reduced number of genes.
+  - p2_unsupervised_reduced and p2_evaluation_reduced: These folders contain datasets with a reduced number of genes.

+ Unfortunately the datasets are way too large to be downloaded to GitHub, as even the reduced set is over 300MB.
+However, the results of the analysis are on the Jupyter Notebook and written report on the pdf-file.